mtalcott/google-photos-deduper/README.md

   - Utilizes [Vite](https://vitejs.dev/) for HMR and building.
 - Chrome extension
   - Utilizes the [CRXJS Vite Plugin](https://crxjs.dev/vite-plugin) for HMR and building.

+## Say Thanks

+If you found this project useful, give it a star!